The Bankrate promise

 Can you get a mortgage as a senior?

-“I once did a 30-year mortgage for a 97-year-old woman,” recalls Michael Becker, sales manager and loan originator at Sierra Pacific Mortgage in Lutherville, Maryland.
-“She was lucid, understood what she was doing and just wanted to help out a family member [by taking] some cash out of her home, and had the income to qualify and the equity in the home — she owned it free and clear — so she was approved.”
+“I once did a 30-year mortgage for a 97-year-old woman,” he recalls.
+“She was lucid, understood what she was doing and just wanted to help out a family member [by taking] some cash out of her home, and had the income to qualify and the equity in the home — she owned it free and clear.
+So she was approved.”

-When seniors apply for a mortgage, lenders look at the same criteria as they do for any other borrower, including:
+When seniors apply for a mortgage, lenders look at the same financial criteria as they do for any other borrower, including:

 - Credit history and score